wemiibidun/well_management_system/README.md

 ## Features
 The GUI of this project allows users to:
-* Search for a city's weather information
+* Create a new well
-* User will be able to see the current temperature, wind speed and little description of weather
+* View Well details and well history
+* Update wells
+* Delete wells

 ## Link to Published Project